Frank Budgen: Life

 Born in Crowhurst, Surrey, Budgen spent six years at sea before working in London as a postal worker.
 He changed jobs a number of times before travelling to Paris in 1910 to study painting.
 He supported himself there by working as a model for the Swiss sculptor August Suter (1887-1965) and became acquainted with the French writer Blaise Cendrars and the Swiss poet and translator Siegfried Lang.
 At the invitation of August Suter he moved to Switzerland shortly before World War I. Here he was employed by the British government at the Ministry of Information, an institution established in Zürich for "the spread of British propaganda in neutral countries."
 He returned to London after the war, where he remained until his death.
 Budgen was a member of the Socialist Labour Party and eventually its general secretary.
 He translated and published the first cheap edition of The Communist Manifesto with Lily G. Aitken.
 Budgen never lost contact with his Swiss friends and paid several visits to Switzerland to meet August and Paul Suter as well as Siegfried Lang.
 He was a guest of honour at the first James-Joyce-Symposium in Dublin in 1967.

-Frank Budgen was married to Joan Budgen (11 June 1896 – 16 April 1977) with daughter Francine.
+Frank Budgen was married to Francine Budgen (11 June 1896 – 16 April 1977), who was Jewish and Belgian, and had shared political interests.
+They had a daughter called Joan.